37flwr/incodellc-testtask/README.md

 ## ToDo

-[.] - Add any additional visual effects to highlight positive or negative changes in the prices [.] - Add the possibility to switch on/off tickers by user [x] - Add the possibility to specify interval time by user [x] - Add the possibility to add/remove ticker from watching group [x] - Add any additional functionality you consider useful
+- [ ] Add any additional visual effects to highlight positive or negative changes in the prices
+- [ ] Add the possibility to switch on/off tickers by user
+- [ ] Add the possibility to specify interval time by user
+- [ ] Add the possibility to add/remove ticker from watching group
+- [ ] Add any additional functionality you consider useful

 ## Requirements